Confusedphoton/ao3-search/README.md

 This project is **still in active development**.
 It is a working MVP: core search, graph persistence, stats import, and tag canonicalization are implemented, but APIs, behavior, and UI may change.
 See [overall_status.md](overall_status.md) for a detailed implementation checklist and known gaps.

+## Privacy and security

+**No telemetry or data collection.** This extension does not phone home, collect analytics, or transmit your data to any third-party service.
+There are no accounts, sign-ups, or external backends.

+**Local storage only.** Your search graph, seeds, settings, and imported stats live entirely on your device (IndexedDB in the browser).
+Nothing is uploaded or synced anywhere.
+Local persistence exists only because the extension cannot function without caching the graph between sessions — it is a requirement of how search works, not a data-gathering choice.

+**Minimal dependencies.** The shipped extension has no runtime npm dependencies.
+The build toolchain intentionally keeps third-party packages to a small set of dev-only tools (WXT, TypeScript, Vitest) to limit supply-chain exposure and reduce the surface area for known vulnerabilities in the JavaScript ecosystem.

 ## License

 Licensed under the [Apache License, Version 2.0](LICENSE).